 To be honest, there’s nothing much we can do about it.
 And that’s OK.

 A vast majority of us are privileged in some way if we travel.
-I may have a weak passport and am not upper-class, but I have working parents who finance my trips, have visited multiple countries that don’t require a pre-approved visa for me, and I could do all of this without having to worry about making ends meet.
+I may have a weak passport and I am not upper-class, but I have working parents who finance my trips, can visit multiple countries that don’t require a pre-approved visa for me, and I could do all of this without having to worry about making ends meet.

 How might COVID-19 change the face of travel privilege?

-With the novel coronavirus being declared pandemic, leisure travel has come to a remarkable standstill.
+With the novel coronavirus being declared a pandemic, leisure travel has come to a remarkable standstill.

 When countries started closing borders and airlines ceased flight operations, travellers found themselves in a very challenging situation.
-Some had expiring visas, some lacked funds to book a ticket home, and many were completely stranded as lockdowns were quickly imposed and borders, sealed.
+Some had expiring visas, some lacked funds to book a ticket home, and many were completely stranded as lockdowns were quickly imposed and borders were sealed.

 Some couldn’t return home because the airlines available were flying through countries that required certain passport holders to have a transit visa which was impossible to procure at the last minute.